-While onsite, any truck driver that is unvaccinated is required to wear an appropriate face covering while interacting with other individuals during the delivery.
+While onsite, any truck driver experiencing symptoms regardless of vaccination status, must remain in their vehicle and must wear an appropriate face covering while interacting with other individuals during the delivery.
 Please observe all posted notices at our security entrance upon arrival.